 The form of the frequency distribution of the sample is right-skewed, with the most common IQ values being between 90 and 100 with a mean x of 98.8.
-The question now is whether one can draw conclusions about the population from this sample and how reliable this conclusion is.
+The question now is whether one can draw any conclusions about the population from this sample and how reliable these conclusions may be.

 Self-Check Questions